SpacingBat3/WebCord/docs/Contributing.md

   - `internalModules/bugReporter.ts` – a module which generates an URL to the new GitHub issue, which is an URL to a `bug` template pre-filled with some OS details that are available to the Electron.
 Current (as of WebCord ) implementation

-  - `internalModules/jsoncParser.ts` – contains the definition for WebCord's
-    minimalist JSONC parser implementation, used for JSONC support in client translation files.

   - `internalModules/errorHandler.ts` – handles `uncaughtException`s, allowing
     for prettier output in some cases as well as `dialog` GUI window displaying